briatte/elus/HOWTO.md

 # 1. Storing Twitter credentials

-Most scripts require scraping Twitter data with the functions written into `code/00_functions.r`.
-In order for the functions to run properly, c reate a `credentials` folder and use it to save your credentials to the [Twitter REST API](https://dev.twitter.com/) as `my_oauth` objects stored in `rda` files:
+Most scripts require scraping Twitter data with the functions available in `code/00_functions.r`, most of which come from the code published by  [pablobarbera](https://github.com/pablobarbera).

+In order for the functions to run properly, create a `credentials` folder and use it to save your credentials to the [Twitter REST API](https://dev.twitter.com/) as `my_oauth` objects stored in `rda` files:

 ```{r}
 library(ROAuth)